JoaoTeles87/IceBreaker_Multimedia/README.md

 - **Vite**: A fast build tool that provides a lightning-fast development experience.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **CSS**: For styling the application.

+## Recent Adjustments & MVP Database Schema

+To support the core MVP functionality, the following database tables and fields have been added/modified:

+-   **`Session` Table**: Manages unique game sessions.
+    -   `id`: Primary key.
+    -   `code`: Unique session code for participants to join.
+-   **`Vote` Table**: Records votes cast by participants on answers within a session.
+    -   `id`: Primary key.
+    -   `session_id`: Foreign key linking to the `Session` table.
+    -   `question_id`: Foreign key linking to the `Question` table.
+    -   `answer_id`: Foreign key linking to the `Answer` table.
+    -   `participant_id`: A string field to store a unique identifier for anonymous participants (e.g., a UUID generated on the client-side).
+This allows tracking individual votes without requiring user accounts.

 ## Setup Instructions for Developers